 These crunchy and flaky cones make everything taste better.
 The filling possibilities are endless: Try sweet (like berries and cream) or savory (like chicken salad).
 You can also give your cone an upgrade by sprinkling the egg wash with sesame seeds or poppy seeds.

 Put an oven rack in the lowest position with a 6-inch clearance above and preheat the oven to 400 degrees F. Line a baking sheet with parchment paper.

 Cut six 6-inch squares of heavy-duty foil and wrap each sugar cone to cover completely, tucking in any excess.
 Spray the outside of the foil generously with cooking spray and set aside.
 Beat the egg with 1 tablespoon water in a small bowl.

-Brush the puff pastry all over with egg wash and put it pointed-end up on the prepared baking sheet.
+Brush the puff pastry all over with egg wash and put the cones pointed-end up on the prepared baking sheet.
 Bake until the puff pastry cones are golden brown, about 20 minutes.
 Let them cool completely on the baking sheet on a wire rack, then remove the foil-lined sugar cone from inside each and discard.
-Fill the puff pastry cones with desired fillings such as: berries and cream, no-bake cheesecake filling, chicken salad, scrambled eggs and smoked salmon.
+Fill the puff pastry cones with desired fillings such as: berries and cream, no-bake cheesecake filling, chicken salad, or scrambled eggs and smoked salmon.

 Copyright 2017 Television Food Network, G.P.
 All rights reserved.